JohnSnowLabs/spark-nlp/docs/_posts/gpirge/2023-02-01-ner_eu_clinical_case_es.md

 ## Description

 Pretrained named entity recognition (NER) deep learning model for extracting clinical entities from Spanish texts.
-The SparkNLP deep learning model (MedicalNerModel) is inspired by a former state of the art model for NER: Chiu & Nicols, Named Entity Recognition with Bidirectional LSTM-CNN.
+The SparkNLP deep learning model (MedicalNerModel) is inspired by a former state of the art model for NER: Chiu & Nichols, Named Entity Recognition with Bidirectional LSTM-CNN.

 The corpus used for model training is provided by European Clinical Case Corpus (E3C), a project aimed at offering a freely available multilingual corpus of semantically annotated clinical narratives.